 This is the on the same row where it tells you the battery status of your Chromebook.

-Step 3: Search for “display”.
+Step 3: Search for “display.”

 You’ll be brought to a window with your Chromebook’s internal settings, such as Internet connection and Appearance.
 In the top right, there’s a search box.
-Simply type in “display” to get to the resolution options faster.
+Simply type in “display” to get to the options faster.

 Step 4: Click on “display settings.”

-Step 5: Change the resolution
+Step 5: Change it

-Step 6: Choose your resolution
+Step 6: Choose what works for you

-If you’re not sure what resolution to choose, your Chromebook will give you a few remarks in commas, such as “best.”
+If you’re not sure what to choose, your Chromebook will give you a few remarks in commas, such as “best.”
 Generally, larger numbers mean a sharper image.
-When you hear about full HD resolution, this is what’s meant by it.
+When you hear about full HD, this is what’s meant by it.
 The first number is the number of pixels going across (horizontally) your screen, and the second number is the number of pixels going up (vertically) your screen.
 The “native” resolution is what your Chromebook’s display is manufactured for by default.